AdobeDocs/workfront.en/help/quicksilver/maestro/fields/delete-fields.md

 ## Considerations about deleting Maestro fields:

 * You can delete a field only in the record type table view.
-* You can delete fields that you created or fields created by other users or by the system. <!--this will change with access levels/ permissions-->
+* You can delete fields that you created or fields created by other users or by the system. <!--this will change to: take this out with permissions - it's in the table! -->
 * You cannot delete the primary field of a record.
 * Any information stored in the field is deleted and cannot be recovered.
 * When you delete a linked record field, all the linked lookup fields are also deleted from the record type you link from.
 The linked record fields of the record types you link to are not deleted.